Press

 GOOGLE 1 SEARCHES FOR EIGHTH WIN AGAINST STANFORD AND OTHERS.
 Athletes get set for 190-mile run/125 mile walk during California’s Longest Party!
 Runners and walkers will relay the message during America’s largest organ donation event.
 View Course.

-SAN FRANCISCO, CA January 1, 2023 – During the Golden Gate Relay (GGR) powered by Rotary International on May 6-7, up to 3,000 runners will travel 190 miles on teams of 12 from scenic Napa Valley, across the Golden Gate Bridge near midnight, to the beach in Santa Cruz promoting the need for donated organs through Organs R Us (ORU).
+SAN FRANCISCO, CA January 1, 2025 – During the Golden Gate Relay (GGR) powered by Rotary International the first weekend in May, up to 3,000 runners will travel 190 miles on teams of 12 from scenic Napa Valley, across the Golden Gate Bridge near midnight, to the beach in Santa Cruz promoting the need for donated organs through Organs R Us (ORU).
 After each 3-7 mile leg, the transfer of the baton from runner to runner symbolizes the transfer of an organ from donor to recipient.

 “Welcome to the GGR and thanks for supporting Organs R Us,” booms Nancy Fox over the loudspeaker.
 “I am an organ donor.
 I donated my heart to a 57 year old man.”
 As mouths drop open in disbelief, Nancy continues.
 “You heard correctly.
-I am a heart donor, but we have a run to begin so you will hear the rest of my story at the finish.”
+I am a heart donor, but you have an adventure ahead so you will hear the rest of my story at the finish.”
 Nancy sounds the start gun.

 Google 1, (seven-time champion) will run against the 2015, 2017-2019 champions from Stanford.
 In 2019, Google women defeated six-time champion Stanford Lady Trees.
 After running 36 legs (three legs per runner) through 36 cities and across the Golden Gate Bridge at midnight, runners one through eleven join runner 12 to cross the finish as a team where the winners will be 125,000 Americans waiting for organs.